agopt/thomas-surowiec.github.io/index.md

 layout: default
 ---

 The school will take place on **September 8-10, 2021** and will be a purely virtual event hosted by [Thomas M. Surowiec](https://www.mathematik.uni-marburg.de/~surowiec/) at [Philipps-Universität Marburg](https://www.uni-marburg.de/de).
-Please use [this form](https://forms.gle/kQrbpkTYHJwCYxDr7) to register so that we can judge how many people will be attending this (purely virtual) event.
-A zoom link will be sent via email to all registered individuals.
+Please use [this form](https://forms.gle/kQrbpkTYHJwCYxDr7) to register as soon as possible.
 Depending on the number of responses, there will be a chance for short presentations by young researchers on at least one of the three days.
+There are **no fees** for this event.
+A zoom link will be sent via email to all registered individuals once the schedule is finalized.

 # Speakers and Course Titles